backryun/gplaydl2/readme.md

 You will be asked to provide the login info.
 Provided the following details:

 * Email: Your Google account's email address
-* Password: Your Google account's password (An app password is recommended)
+* Password: Your Google account's "app password"

 ## Downloading Apps
 Download Twitter using the default device **Nexus 6P (api27) [angler]** and store the APK in the current directory: